techidaily/site-review-topics/source/_posts/possible-solutions-to-restore-deleted-videos-from-honor-magic-6-lite-by-fonelab-android-recover-video.md

 </div>
 <div class="tpl-content-sub-paragraph-content">
     <p>
-        <a href="https://tools.techidaily.com/aiseesoft-android-data-recovery/" target="_blank" rel="noopener"><strong>Android Data Recovery</strong></a> is an expert on data recovery of Android devices including Honor Magic 6 Lite, which allows Android users to retrieve, store and preview video files from your Honor Magic 6 Lite or other devices on the computer in simple steps.
+        <a href="https://tools.techidaily.com/aiseesoft-android-data-recovery/" ><strong>Android Data Recovery</strong></a> is an expert on data recovery of Android devices including Honor Magic 6 Lite, which allows Android users to retrieve, store and preview video files from your Honor Magic 6 Lite or other devices on the computer in simple steps.
 This powerful recovery tool will make sure you won’t lose any lost content, and it is easy to use.
     </p>
 </div>
 </div>